fleetdm/fleet/handbook/engineering.md

 ### Caching data such as app config

-Caching is a usual strategy to solve some performance issues in the case of Fleet level data, such as app config (of which we will only have one of), is easy, and we cache at the Fleet server instance level, refreshing the value every one second.
+Caching is a usual strategy to solve some performance issues in the case of Fleet level data, such as app config (of which we will only have one), is easy, and we cache at the Fleet server instance level, refreshing the value every one second.
 App config gets queried with virtually every request, and with this, we reduce drastically how many times the database is hit with that query.
 The side effect is that a configuration would take one second to be updated in each Fleet instance, which is a price we are willing to pay.

 Caching host-level data is a different matter, though.
 Given that Fleet is usually deployed in infrastructure where the load balancer distributes the load in a round-robin-like fashion (or maybe other algorithms, but nothing aware of anything within Fleet itself).
 Then virtually all hosts end up being seen by all Fleet instances, so caching host-level data (in the worst case) results in having a copy of all the hosts in each Fleet instance and refreshing that at an interval.